saurabh5788/covid19-data-app/README.md

-# COVID19 Data BE Application
+# COVID19 Data Application BE Application
 It is a basic back-end service which collects the State wise Covid19 case updates and provide a consolidated information.
 The idea is a Message queue will be exposed to the entity (which can be another service) who will provide COVID case update by passing message

 ## Technology/Library Stack